colejarczyk/doc/userguide/levels/level/level_creation.rst

 .. image:: /userguide/_images/basic_level.png
    :alt:   Add Level Form

-2. In the **Basic Information** section, related to the default language version do the following:
+2. In the **Basic Information(English)** section, related to the default language version do the following:

  - Enter a unique level **Name** to identify the customer level
- - Enter a brief **Description** that explain purpose of the level for internal reference
+ - Enter a brief **Description** that explain the purpose of the level for internal reference
- - If applicable, fulfill the same fields in other language version e.g. polish as on a screen above
+ - If applicable, fill the same fields in other language versions e.g. Polish as on a screen above

+3. In the **Basic Information** section select store with which the level will be linked with.

-3. In **Reward detail** section do the following:
+4. In **Reward details** section do the following:

  - To activate the customer level, in **Active** field select "**Active**" from the dropdown list
  - Depending on the :doc:`Configuration </userguide/getting_started/settings/Configuration/settings>`, set **Condition value** as a minimum points value or minimum transaction amount needed to be achieved to be assigned to this level
- - Field **Min order value** is currently not used so you don’t have to fill it in
+ - Field **Min order value** is currently not used so you do not have to fill it in
  - In **Reward name** provide a brief description that explain purpose of the reward.
 For example, 15% off for every purchase
  - In **Reward value** field enter a discount value for level reward.
 For example, value 15 means 15% discount
  - Enter a **Reward code** to be used by customers assigned to this level authorizing to Reward value

-4. If you want to give special discount for Customer but only in limited time, complete the **Special reward details** section.
+5. If you want to give special discount for Customer but only in limited time, complete the **Special reward details** section.

-   To learn how to assigned special reward to particular level, see :doc:`Special rewards </userguide/levels/special_rewards>`
+   To learn how to assign a special reward to particular level, see :doc:`Special rewards </userguide/levels/special_rewards>`

-5. If applicable, upload a **Level photo** that will be displayed on a storefront
+6. If applicable, upload a **Level photo** that will be displayed on a storefront

-6. When complete, tap ``SAVE``
+7. When complete, tap ``SAVE``

 .. note::

     Image size is limited to 2MB.
 Image dimensions could not be smaller than 600 x 600 px.
 Allowed file formats: png, gif, jpg.